IIIF/cookbook-recipes/recipe/0219-using-caption-file/index.md

 ## Implementation notes

-Caption, subtitle, and transcription files are text-based files commonly associated with A/V content, each defined for a specific intended use.
-Caption and subtitle file formats are used to mark up the external text track resources in connection with the HTML <track> element of a video file.
+Caption and subtitle file formats are used to mark up the external text track resources in connection with the HTML track element of a video file.
 The markup file formats use time tags that allow for time alignment of the video content with the captions or subtitles.

-Offering the caption file as an Item in the same Annotation Page that contains the media file itself enables us to express the tight relationship between the two.
-The `type` and `format` properties of the Item clarifies the relationship and the `motivation` value of `supplementing` indicates the fact that rendering this annotation is optional.
+Offering the caption file as an annotation on the Canvas that contains the media file itself enables us to express the relationship between the two.
+The `type` and `format` properties of the Annotation can be used by the client to files in a format supported by the media player for captions.
+The `motivation` value of `supplementing` indicates the fact that processing this annotation is optional.

-A transcription file, on the other hand, is a text-based representation of an audio or video file.
-As an alternative representation of the main resource, a transcription should be added to a resource via a linking property of type `rendering` instead of using the pattern described here.
-See related recipe below.
+While captions, subtitles, and transcripts each present some text interpretation of the A/V content, the ways in which they are consumed by users differ.
+For a more detailed discussion about these differences see [Transcripts, Captions, and Subtitles - General Considerations][0231].

 ## Restrictions